lisp-docs/cl-language-reference/docs/chap-7/h-b-object-creation-and-initialization/_h-b-c-declaring-the-validity-of-initialization-arguments.md

 *•* Initialization arguments that supply arguments to *methods* are declared as valid by defining those *methods*.
 The keyword name of each keyword parameter specified in the *method*’s *lambda list* becomes an initialization argument for all *classes* for which the *method* is applicable.
-The presence of &allow-other-keys in the *lambda list* of an applicable method disables validity checking of initialization arguments.
+The presence of &amp;allow-other-keys in the *lambda list* of an applicable method disables validity checking of initialization arguments.
 Thus *method* inheritance controls the set of valid initialization arguments that supply arguments to *methods*.
 The *generic functions* for which *method* definitions serve to declare initialization arguments valid are as follows: